HyperInverter: Improving StyleGAN Inversion via Hypernetwork: Related Work

 \textbf{Hypernetwork. } Hypernetwork is the auxiliary neural network that produces the weights for other network (often called as \emph{primary network}).
 They were first proposed by Ha et al.~\cite{ha2016hypernetworks} and have been used in a wide range of applications from semantic segmentation~\cite{nirkin2021hyperseg}, 3D scene representation~\cite{littwin2019deep, sitzmann2020implicit}, neural architecture search (NAS)~\cite{zhang2018graph} to continual learning~\cite{oshg2019hypercl}.
 In this study, we design the hypernetworks to improve the quality of our GAN inversion method.
 Specifically, we leverage hypernetworks to update the weights of the pre-trained GAN generator instead of fine-tuning procedure, which took a lot of processing time.
-To the best of our knowledge, this is the first time the hypernetwork's idea is used to solve the GAN inversion task.
+Interestingly, a concurrent work named HyperStyle~\cite{alaluf2021hyperstyle} also leverages the hypernetworks to solve the StyleGAN inversion task at the same time as ours.